MinecraftServerControl/mscs/README.md

         mscs create [world] [port] <ip>

-Where `world` is the **name of the containing folder you created** (so it would be "vanillaMC" from the previous example", and `port` is the server port (by default, use 25565).
+Where `world` is the world name
+(so it would be "world" from the previous example", and `port` is the server port (by default, use 25565).
 `ip` is optional and will be used if you wish to create multiple worlds across different servers.
 For now, leave it blank.

-Afterwards, simply start the server via `mscs start [world]` where `world` is the name of the containing world's folder (again, it would be "vanillaMC" from the last example).
+Afterwards, simply start the server via `mscs start [world]` where `world` is the name of the containing world's folder (again, it would be "world").
 Then, accept the EULA, run the start command again, and you're good to go!

 As a last note, make sure you check `server-port` and `query.port` in